 Please note that our 2015 baseline figures have changed a little since last year, as we have refined and implemented improvements to our research methods.
+We adjust the metrics in our model to try and counter the effect of currency fluctuation in order to get a sense of true consulting growth, with as much noise from external sources filtered out.
 We are happy to provide subscribers with a restated set of 2015 baseline figures should this be of interest.